 This ratatouille recipe is made with thinly sliced squash, bell peppers, eggplant, and potatoes, all cooked in a homemade marinara sauce for a delicious naturally vegan and gluten-free dinner.

 How many of you have made a homemade ratatouille recipe before?

 The first time I made (and ate) ratatouille wasn’t that long ago.
 Last fall, on the 2nd date with my now partner, I discovered the romantic deliciousness that is ratatouille.
 As a naturally vegan and gluten-free meal, it’s one that vegans and omnivores can enjoy together.
-Pair it with a glass (or two) of wine, some crusty artisan bread, and you might find yourself falling in love.
+Pair it with a glass (or two) of wine, some crusty artisan bread, and a kale Caesar Salad, and you might find yourself falling in love.

 With ratatouille, of course.